CARecSys/CAPRI/README.md

 - Add the impact of **fusions** when running models
 - Add a logging functionality
 - Add a unit-test structure for metrics
+- Add a separate metric class for fairness